Art for Ages

 Art for Ages examines the role of musical experience and participation in enhancing the physical and mental wellbeing of older adults.

 Consequently, new and innovative social programmes are needed to contribute to the resilience of older adults.
-Art for Ages is exploring the function of music in the lives of nursing home residents and the benefits of group music making on their health and wellbeing.
+Art for Ages explored the function of music in the lives of nursing home residents and the benefits of group music making on their health and wellbeing.

-The project seeks to establish the efficacy of music, compared with other physically and socially engaging activities, as a way of managing key medical, social, and psychological conditions prevalent among older adults.
+The project established the efficacy of music, compared with other physically and socially engaging activities, as a way of managing key medical, social, and psychological conditions prevalent among older adults.

 Aaron Williamon, RCM (PI)